GetStream/chat-ai-samples/android/README.md

 - Real-time display of AI-generated assistant messages accompanied by dynamic loading indicators.
 - Complete implementation of UI elements using **Jetpack Compose** for a modern and declarative approach.
 - Fully supports markdown formats, such as code highlighting, tables, LaTeX formulas.
-- Utilization of Android Architecture Components powered by Jetpack libraries such as **Hilt** for dependency injection.
 - Efficient execution of business logic using **Kotlin Coroutines** for asynchronous programming.

 ## 📷 Previews